KadirGokdeniz/Adventure-Game-OOP/README.md

 # A-Game-Classes-OOP

 Welcome to the A-Game-Classes-OOP project!
 This project is aimed at designing an adventure game using object-oriented programming principles.
-It consists of two main files: `20290344_20290310_others` and `20290344_20290310_program`.
+It consists of two main files: `others` and `program`.

-## 20290344_20290310_others
+## others

-The `20290344_20290310_others` folder contains animations and images that will be used in the game.
-If you wish, you can also access the instructions by referring to the `readme.txt` file inside the `20290344_20290310_others` folder.
+The `others` folder contains animations and images that will be used in the game.
+If you wish, you can also access the instructions by referring to the `readme.txt` file inside the `others` folder.

-## 20290344_20290310_program
+## program

-The `20290344_20290310_program` file contains the necessary classes for the game.
+The `program` file contains the necessary classes for the game.
 These classes are implemented using object-oriented programming concepts to facilitate game development.

 ## Requirements